 How will you arrange access to the libraries and archives where you need to work?

 This should come at the end and include a list of the primary sources you plan to use and the relevant secondary literature on the subject.
-While you should show that you are on top of recent work (and of classical interpretations) on the topic, there is no point in having a long list of works only marginally related to your subject.
+While you should show that you are on top of recent work (and of important older studies) on the topic, there is no point in having a long list of works only marginally related to your subject.
 As always, specificity is the best policy.

 Please follow this link to see an example of a successful research proposal [PDF].